 1) an <identity> element with a <VAL-user-id> child element set to the identity of the VAL user which subscribed to location of another VAL user or VAL UE; and

-2) a <notification> element which shall include:
+2) a <notification> element:

-i) an <identities-list> element with one or more <VAL-user-id> child elements set to the identities of the VAL users whose location information needs to be notified;
+i) shall include an <identities-list> element with one or more <VAL-user-id> child elements set to the identities of the VAL users whose location information needs to be notified;

-ii) a <trigger-id> element set to the value of each <trigger-id> value of the triggers that have been met; and
+ii) shall include a <trigger-id> element set to the value of each <trigger-id> value of the triggers that have been met; and

-iii) a <reports> element containing one or more <loc-info-report> elements.
+iii) shall include a <reports> element containing one or more <loc-info-report> elements.
 The <loc-info-report> shall include:

 A) a <VAL-user-id> element set to the identity of the VAL user whose location information needs to be notified; and

 B) the latest location information corresponding to the VAL user; and

+iv) may include a <subscription-identifier> element set to the subscription identifier value which uniquely identifies the subscription against which the notificaiton shall be processed.

-b) if SLM-C supports SIP, shall send a SIP NOTIFY request according to 3GPP TS 24.229 [5] and IETF RFC 6665 [11] with the constructed application/vnd.3gpp.seal-location-info+xml MIME body;
+b) if SLM-C supports SIP, shall send a SIP NOTIFY request according to 3GPP TS 24.229 [5] and IETF RFC 6665 [11] with the constructed application/vnd.3gpp.seal-location-info+xml MIME body; and